afneville/docs/cs/ai/optimisation.md

 ---
 author: Alexander Neville
 date: 2023-06-01
-title: Optimisation
+title: Optimisation Algorhtims
 ---

-Optimisation problems search for the best (optimal) or a good solution to a problem, satisfying constraints.
+Optimisation algorithms search for the optimal or, failing that, a good solution to a problem, all the while satisfying constraints.
+The optimal solution to a problem may be prohibitively difficult to calculate exactly, in which case an optimisation algorithm will attempt to improve upon a candidate solution.

+# Initialisation

+A handful of modules and convenience functions are required for the subsequent examples.

 ```python
 import matplotlib as mpl